hoelzro/qbrt/DOCS/registers.md

 Secondary registers are used primarily to pass values from a calling function into the primary register set of the function being called.
-They are accessed with a dollar sign followed by a decimal number (eg. $4.1).
+They are accessed with a dollar sign followed by a decimal number (eg. $x.1).
 The integer before the decimal is the index of the primary register that stores the loaded function.
 The integer after the decimal is the index of the function parameter.
+*NOTE:* A functions registers are allocated when the function is loaded not when it is called.

 ```
-lfunc $0 ./foo
+lfunc $x ./foo
-const $0.0 3   ## Load constant 3 into parameter 0 of function "foo"
+const $x.0 3   ## Load constant 3 into parameter 0 of function "foo"
-const $0.1 8   ## Load constant 8 into parameter 1 of function "foo"
+const $x.1 8   ## Load constant 8 into parameter 1 of function "foo"
-call $1 $0
+call $y $x
 ```

 ## Const Registers